 All seniors majoring in Accounting, Business Administration, Business Psychology, Marketing, Organizational Leadership, and Sports Management must take the prescribed comprehensive(s) for their respective major(s) prior to graduation.
 All tests must be passed satisfactorily the first time or the specific area(s) of deficiency must be made up before graduation in consultation with the members of the business department faculty.

-The ETS Major Field Test in Business is a national standardized test is administered to all accounting and business administration majors in the Fall semester.
-The Peregrine Exam is administered to marketing and organizational leadership majors.
+The Peregrine exam, a national standardized test, is administered to all business administration students in the Fall semester of their senior year.